An Explicit Wavefunction of the Interacting Non-Hermitian Spin-1/2 1D System

 The abrupt change of the dipole strength $p$ at the transition point indicates a first-order phase transition.
 Let us gain a better understanding by introducing an effective ``temperature" defined as

-in which $\beta=1$ corresponds to the realistic situation described by Eq. (\ref{eq:probility}).
+in which $\beta=1$ corresponds to the situation described by Eq. (\ref{eq:probility}).
 Consider the zero-temperature limit $\beta\rightarrow \infty$ such that the system freeze into the minimal energy configuration of $\mathcal{H}$.
-As a simple example, we examine the case of 4 particles shown in SM. \ref{Phase transition in the four-particle case} Fig. \ref{fig: 4-particle Phase Transition}.
-The energy minima at small and large values of $\eta_r$ are calculated, which correspond to frozen configurations shown in Fig. \ref{Figure of potential} ($c$) and ($d$) respectively.
-The switch of minima occurs at $\eta_r=3.84$, roughly matching the transition point shown in Fig. \ref{Figure of potential} ($f$).
+As an example, we examine the case of 4 particles shown in SM.
+III.
+The energy minima at small and large values of $\eta_r$ are calculated, which correspond to frozen configurations shown in Fig. \ref{Figure of potential} ($a$) and ($b$) respectively.
+The switch of minima occurs at $\eta_r=3.84$, roughly matching the transition point shown in Fig. \ref{Figure of potential}.